-If you don’t have an emergency fund, there is no time like the present to set one up.
+If you don’t have an emergency fund, there is no time to set one up like the present.
 Start by setting up a standing order into a separate account that can start building it up asap.

 How much should you have in an emergency fund?

 You will need to assess this for your own circumstances and risk appetite.
 As suggested above, 3-6 months is often the quoted amount.
 But this may not be enough if you think your job, sector or personal circumstances are riskier.